mmore500/mmore500.github.io/blog_personal/_posts/2020-06-17-lgbtqiap-history.md

 Memorable, at least, I guess.

 My dad worked as a pilot for American Airlines for nearly his entire career.
-During the oil crisis he was laid off as a pilot, but later hired back on as for a time as flight attendant.
+During the oil crisis he was laid off as a pilot, but later hired back on for a time as a flight attendant.
 He went on to see many of his male flight attendant co-workers cleared out by AIDS.
 As he eventually went on to explain that day, that experience had left an indelible impression.

-My dad --- who attends mass several times a week and owns the rattiest imaginable t-shirt with a picture of a lawn mower on it and some inane text I can't even remember about his lawn probably needs to be mowed --- understands the experience of the AIDS crisis in ways I probably will never be able to.
+My dad --- who attends mass several times a week and owns the rattiest imaginable t-shirt with a picture of a lawn mower on it and some inane text I can't even remember about his lawn probably needing to be mowed --- understands the experience of the AIDS crisis in ways I probably will never be able to.

 This moving contemporary account from another voice, though, helped me better appreciate the magnitude of that time.